 Almond Flour - I used ground almonds, which is the same as regular almond flour in the US.
 Reduce to 2 tablespoons almond flour if using super-fine.

 Powdered Sweetener - Any powdered sweetener works, from powdered erythritol to allulose, Swerve, monk fruit sweetener or xylitol.

 Vanilla Extract - Check that it is sugar free.

-Add all the chaffle ingredients to a small mixing bowl.
-Blitz with a hand blender until smooth.
+Step 1: Add all the chaffle ingredients to a small mixing bowl.
+Whip with a hand blender until smooth.

-Brush with a little oil to prevent sticking.
-Add ⅓ batter to the middle of the iron and spread out.
+Step 3: Brush with a little oil to prevent sticking.
+Pour ⅓ batter to the middle of the iron and spread out.
 Don't over-fill the waffle maker!

 Place on a wire rack to fully cool.
 Repeat for the remaining batter.

 Most chaffle recipes recommend that you combine the ingredients with a fork and stir in the mozzarella last.